For information regarding Transfer of IRB Oversight FROM the UVA IRB to a Non-UVA IRB, see Transfer of IRB Oversight document.

 - The IRB-HSR will provide the UVA study team with an updated Human Subject Research Training Certification Form only.

-When UVA is relying on a non-UVA IRB, only submit a Personnel Change form when there is a change in personnel at UVA.
-The Personnel Change Form must be submitted to the IRB-HSR prior to a new individual having access to subjects or their identifiable data or specimens or when an individual is no longer working on the study.
+When UVA is relying on a Non-UVA IRB, you may update study personnel via IRB PRO-Personnel Changes prior to a new individual having access to subjects or their identifiable data or specimens or when an individual is no longer working on the study.
+A change to the UVA PI requires a Modification submission-see below.

 - Modification reviews will be completed and approved by the IRB of Record.
 If a study is closed to enrollment, the IRB of Record will notify the UVA study team whether a revised consent form or an addendum be used.

-- All modifications that apply to a Non UVA IRB application, Data Security Plan, Recruitment or, Compensation will be completed by emailing firstname.lastname@example.org.
+- All modifications that apply to a Change in study PI at UVA, a Non UVA IRB application, Data Security Plan, Recruitment or, Compensation will be submitted to the UVA IRB as a modification request via IRB PRO-Submit Documents: Modifications.
 For additional information on Modifications see HERE.

 - Any revisions to pertinent documents will be available in IRB PRO.
 The UVA study team will not receive an assurance of approval.
 IRB PRO will be the source of documentation that the UVA IRB has acknowledged the revisions.